Fermanagh County Council: History

-Fermanagh County Council was formed under orders issued in accordance with the Local Government (Ireland) Act 1898 which came into effect on 18 April 1899.
-Elections were held using proportional representation until 1922 when it was abolished in favour of first past the post.
-In 1921, shortly before the partition of Ireland and transfer of power from the Dublin Castle administration, Fermanagh County Council passed a resolution on a 13–10 majority not to recognise the newly formed Parliament of Northern Ireland and pledged their allegiance to the unrecognised republican Second Dáil of the self-proclaimed Irish Republic in Southern Ireland before the ratification of the Anglo-Irish Treaty.
-The resolution stated: "We, the County Council of Fermanagh, in view of the expressed desire of a large majority of people in this county, do not recognise the partition parliament in Belfast and do hereby direct our Secretary to hold no further communications with either Belfast or British Local Government Departments, and we pledge our allegiance to Dáil Éireann."
+Fermanagh County Council was established on 1 April 1899 under orders issued in accordance with the Local Government (Ireland) Act 1898 for the administrative county of County Fermanagh, which succeeded the former judicial county of Fermanagh.

+The Local Government (Ireland) Act 1919 introduced proportional representation by means of the single transferable vote (PR-STV) for the 1920 Irish local elections.
+In 1921, shortly before the partition of Ireland and transfer of power from the Dublin Castle administration to the Government of Northern Ireland, Fermanagh County Council passed a resolution on a 13–10 majority not to recognise the newly formed Parliament of Northern Ireland and pledged their allegiance to Dáil Éireann of the self-proclaimed Irish Republic.
+The resolution stated: "We, the County Council of Fermanagh, in view of the expressed desire of a large majority of people in this county, do not recognise the partition parliament in Belfast and do hereby direct our Secretary to hold no further communications with either Belfast or British Local Government Departments, and we pledge our allegiance to Dáil Éireann".
 In response, the Royal Irish Constabulary evicted them from their council offices and confiscated official documents.
 As a result, the council was temporarily dissolved.
-The council were replaced by Commissioners appointed by Sir Dawson Bates.
+The council were replaced by Commissioners appointed by Sir Dawson Bates, Minister of Home Affairs in the new government.

-The council was reformed by the time of the 1924 Northern Ireland local elections.
-As a protest against the abolition of proportional representation nationalist parties boycotted the election, allowing unionist parties to take control of the council uncontested.
+PR-STV was abolished in Northern Ireland under the Local Government Act 1922, with a reversion to first-past-the-post for the 1924 Northern Ireland local elections, the first local elections held in the new jurisdiction.
+The council was reformed by the time of the 1924 local elections.
+As a protest against the abolition of proportional representation, nationalist parties boycotted the election, allowing unionist parties to take control of the council uncontested.
 Due to the abolition of proportional representation and gerrymandering, the council always had a unionist majority of councillors elected up until abolition.
-In 1967, the Government of Northern Ireland passed the County Fermanagh (Transfer of Functions) Order 1967.
-This made Fermanagh County Council amalgamate with the smaller Enniskillen Borough Council and the rural district councils in Enniskillen, Irvinestown and Lisnaskea to turn Fermanagh County Council into a unitary authority.
+On 1 April 1967, by order of William Fitzsimmons, the Minister of Development, Fermanagh County Council was amalgamated with the smaller Enniskillen Borough Council and the rural district councils in Enniskillen, Irvinestown and Lisnaskea to turn Fermanagh County Council into a unitary authority.